liagason/Prime-Number-Finder-Timer/README.md

 1. A simple tool developed to be used by non-technical users aiming to check & compare CPU speed.

 2. Basic algorithm functionality is implemented in Python.
 The compiled version was developed with C# as it produces very small standalone executables for Windows compared to other compilers.
-Tested with .NET Framework v4 but should work with earlier versions.
+Tested with .NET Framework v4.

 3. Manually add a reference to using System.Management in order to compile.